XLIO Library Architecture

 When a user application transmits TCP and UDP, unicast and multicast IPv4/IPv6 data, or listens for such network traffic data, the XLIO library:

-XLIO implements native RDMA verbs API.
-The native RDMA verbs have been extended into the Ethernet RDMA-capable NICs, enabling the packets to pass directly between the user application and the Ethernet NIC, bypassing the kernel and its TCP/UDP handling network stack.
+XLIO implements native Socket API.
+The implementation utilizes Ethernet RDMA-capable NICs, enabling the packets to pass directly between the user application and the Ethernet NIC, bypassing the kernel and its TCP/UDP handling network stack.

-You can implement the code in native RDMA verbs API, without making any changes to your applications.
+The application can implement the code in native Socket API, without making any changes.
 The XLIO library does all the heavy lifting under the hood, while transparently presenting the same standard socket API to the application, thus redirecting the data flow.

 The XLIO library operates in a standard networking stack fashion to serve multiple network interfaces.